AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Automatic Removal of Empty Attributes {#automatic-removal-of-empty-attributes}

-Consider following example:
+Consider the following example:

 ```xml
 <p class="${properties.class}">some text</p>
 ```

-If the value of the `class` property happens to be empty, the HTML Template Language will automatically remove the entire `class` attribute from the output.
+If the value of the `class` property happens to be empty, the HTML Template Language automatically removes the entire `class` attribute from the output.

-Again, this is possible, because HTL understands the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value isn't empty.
-This is very convenient as it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.
+Again, this process is possible because HTL understands the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value is not empty.
+The reason is very convenient because it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.

 Additionally, the type of the variable placed in the expression matters:

 * **String:**
-  * **not empty:** Sets the string as attribute value.
+  * **not empty:** Sets the string as an attribute value.
   * **empty:** Removes the attribute altogether.

-* **Number:** Sets the value as attribute value.
+* **Number:** Sets the value as an attribute value.

 * **Boolean:**
   * **true:** Displays the attribute without value (as a Boolean HTML attribute